btrettel/plint/plint.md

 If any warnings are printed, plint.py will display a string which can be pasted into the DAV claims viewer to highlight the terms found to have issues in the claims.

+## Writing the output to a file

+The `--outfile` flag will write the warnings and DAV claims viewer search string to `{file}.out`, where `file` is the input file.
+For example, the following will write to `claims.txt.out`:

+    plint.py claims.txt --outfile

 ## Exit statuses

 - 0 means the claims pass all tests.